allenzhu/SeeVar/README.md

 SeeVar
 ======

-see the variable of the object in the heap
+See the variable of the object in the java heap